 By the first day of instruction of the planned degree completion (graduation) quarter, all M.S. students must file the Application for M.S.
 Candidacy form on R'Grad.

-Students also need to apply to graduate on R'Web by Monday of Week 4 of the planned degree completion term.
+Important: Students must apply to graduate on R'Web by Monday of Week 4 of the planned degree completion term.
+Students who fail to submit the application to graduate will not graduate.